Kappamaki

 Kappamaki (かっぱ巻き), cucumber sushi roll, is a norimaki (seaweed roll) with cucumber core.
-It is a typical thin sushi roll along with dried gourd rolls and iron fire (thunnus sashimi) rolls.
+It is a typical thin sushi roll along with dried gourd rolls and tekka (thunnus sashimi) rolls.

 The name "Kappa" is thought to refer to the Japanese monster kappa, but there are various theories as to the origin of this name (see below).

 History

 Sushi rolls were born in the mid-Edo period.
 It is thought to have originated in Kamigata (Osaka) between 1750 and 1776.
 While thick sushi rolls were the norm in the Kamigata region, thin sushi rolls became the preferred sushi in Edo (present-day Tokyo).
 In Edo, thin sushi rolls made of kanpyō, became the most common type of sushi rolls.
 Later, from the end of the Edo period to the beginning of the Meiji period or in the middle of the Meiji period, tekkamaki was created with thunnus as the core.

 It is widely believed that the idea of using cucumbers in sushi rolls came about in the Shōwa era (1926–1989).

 There is a theory that it originated at the sushi restaurant Jingoro in Sonezaki, Kita-ku, Osaka, which was founded in 1929.
 According to this theory, the owner of the Jingoro invented the idea inspired by tekkamaki, and a stone pillar with the "original cucumber roll" was erected in front of the restaurant.

 Naokichi Abe, who was the living embodiment of Osaka sushi, said, "There are so many originators of cucumber rolls, I don't know which one is the real one.
 It was conceived relatively recently, perhaps just before the Pacific War."